shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-20-Spark-Logback-Example-Two.md

 You can experiment with the various ways to configure a logback.xml file to add or reduce the verbosity of your logging.
 To learn more about Logback and all of its features check out the project's [website](https://logback.qos.ch/).
 Also note that this example includes a class called SysStreamsLogger, which I did not write, but did amend for the purpose of this example.
 The SysStreamsLogger.java class redirects the output normally only available through the console to the specified log file set in logback.xml as the spark job is running.
 Entries in the log file will have the logger name of SysStreamLogger.java when information is captured from the console and redirected by this class to the log file.

-Finally, to test out this logging example on a distributed computing environment, I used a three node cluster with DataStax Enterprise Analytics enabled.
+To test out this logging example on a distributed computing environment, I used a three node cluster with DataStax Enterprise Analytics enabled.
 For more information about DataStax Enterprise Analytics check out the [DataStax Enterprise Analytics  ](https://www.datastax.com/products/datastax-enterprise-analytics) page on the DataStax website.
+If you have questions or feedback regarding this post, you can contact me using the comments form below.